Clarion West Writers Workshop

 My participants write everything: space opera, slipstream, fantasy, poetry, literary fiction, nonfiction, novels, short stories, screen plays, haikus, outlines of a multivolume sequence—all legit.

 So hard to choose: So many have had their start, their middle, their end, or their final edit in a Write-a-thon.
 I haven’t been keeping track as well as I should.
-A few come to mind: E. C. Myers’ (CW ’05) Fair Coin—it won the Andre Norton award.
-Nisi Shawl’s (CW ’92) Everfair, now shortlisted for a Nebula.
-Stephanie Burgis CW ’01) found an agent during a Write-a-thon, drafted her first novel during a Write-a-thon, and sold that novel during a Write-a-thon while working on its sequel.
+This year Kathleen Alcala (CW ’87) is working on a her fourth novel, working title Before Us Came Kings.
+The last time she participated, she wrote “Deer Dancer”, later published in the collection New Suns, edited by Nisi Shawl (CW ’92).
+Nisi Shawl’s own Everfair, shortlisted for a Nebula.
+E. C. Myers’ (CW ’05) Fair Coin—it won the Andre Norton award.
+Stephanie Burgis (CW ’01) found an agent during a Write-a-thon, drafted her first novel during a Write-a-thon, and sold that novel during a Write-a-thon while working on its sequel.
+Feel free to jog my memory, if you have more to add!

-My 2018 goal is 200 participants and an equal number of unique donors.
+My 2019 goal is 250 participants and an equal number of unique donors.
 (Lucky for me, many of my donors support the efforts of multiple writers).
-I hope to raise over $20,000, to help cover all the things, big and small, that the Summer Workshop requires, from reams of paper to airfare for gifted instructors from far afield.
-But this year I’m rattled.
-Some of Clarion West’s funding sources, such as the NEA, are threatened.
-Housing costs in Seattle are skyrocketing.
-My stretch goal is over 300 participants, and $30,000.
+I hope to raise over $25,000, to help cover all the things, big and small, that the Summer Workshop requires, from reams of paper to airfare for gifted instructors from far afield.
+My stretch goal is over 300 participants, and $35,000.